sayanti-mondal/ansible/ansible/readme.md

     Register output variable - how to register output of a task as a variable and then print it

-9. Exercise9 - In this project demonstated variable precedence concept based on the location of variable and list, dictionary, environment variables
+9. Exercise9 - In this project demonstated
-       - Defined same variables in playbook, group_vars/all, group_vars/webservers, host_vars/web02
-       - variable precedence is environment_variables > playbook_variables > host_vars > group_vars/<group_name> > group_vars/all
+       - variable precedence concept based on the location of variable.Defined same variables in playbook, group_vars/all, group_vars/webservers, host_vars/web02. variable precedence is environment_variables > playbook_variables > host_vars > group_vars/<group_name> > group_vars/all
        - Then we created another playbook to understand the concept of list and dictionary variables
+       - Created a playbook to print different Fact variables of all the target srrvers.
+This variables are created during the task "gathering facts"
        - ansible variables documentation link - https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html
        - Runtime variable/environment variable command -> ansible-playbook example.yml -e "variable_name=value"